sjbennett123/gloryforthefist/content/rules/playtest/playtest_racial_traits.md

 ### Gypsy Curse

 This feature works exactly as described in the Ninth Edition NERO rulebook.
-However, it can be used an unlimited number of times per day, up to once per minute.
-A character can only have one target cursed at a time.
+However, it can be used an unlimited number of times per day, but no more than once per minute.
+A character can have only one cursed target at a time.

 ### Axe Mastery